inscist/api-guidelines/Guidelines.md

 Ideally, 429 and 503 returns are so low cost that even clients that retry immediately can be handled.
 In these cases, if possible the service team should make an effort to contact or fix the client.
 If it is a known partner, a bug or incident should be filed.
-In extreme cases it may be necessary to use DoS style protections such as blocking the caller.
+In extreme cases it may be necessary to use DoS-style protections such as blocking the caller.

 ## 12. Push notifications via webhooks
 ### 12.1.
 Scope